Funding our network

 Raising the standard of the national rail network – the tracks, bridges and other rail infrastructure across the country - is crucial for ensuring freight and passenger services can operate reliably.

-This is why the Government has recently introduced a more sustainable model for funding ongoing network maintenance and renewals, with an initial focus on raising the network to a ‘resilient and reliable’ level.
-The changes saw the introduction of the first NZ Rail Plan, KiwiRail’s Rail Network Investment Programme (RNIP), and rail infrastructure funded from the National Land Transport Fund, which also pays for roads.
-More than $1.3 billion is being invested in network renewals and maintenance nationwide over the first three years of the RNIP.
+In 2021 the Government introduced a more sustainable model for funding ongoing network maintenance and renewals.
+The changes saw the introduction of KiwiRail’s Rail Network Investment Programme (RNIP), a three-yearly plan for network maintenance nationwide over the first two RNIP cycles

 Government funded rail projects